QubesOS/qubes-doc/external/customization-guides/dark-theme.md

         ![result black Qubes Manager](/attachment/wiki/Dark-Theme/kde-black-qubes-manager.png)

 **Note:** Changing the `Window Decorations` from `Plastik for Qubes` will remove the border color and the VM name.
-The problem with `Plastik for Qubes` is, that it does not overwrite the background and text color for Minimize, Maximize and Close buttons.
-The three button are therefore hard to read.
+The problem with `Plastik for Qubes` is that it does not overwrite the background and text color for Minimize, Maximize and Close buttons.
+The three buttons are therefore hard to read.

 Dark XCFE in Dom0
 -----------------